Advanced Therapy Clinical Trials Capability Framework

 Purpose and scope

-The delivery of the Advanced Therapy Clinical Trials Capabilities Framework will form an integral part of the national training programme being produced by the ATTC network.
+The Advanced Therapy Clinical Trials Capability Framework will form an integral part of the national training programme being produced by the ATTC network.

 The Framework will enable:

-- The upskilling of the NHS Advanced Therapy Clinical Trials workforce nationally: by defining the knowledge and skills required by all clinical and non-clinical staff involved in advanced therapy trials, the Framework will improve the consistency of learning opportunities for NHS staff across the UK.
+- The upskilling of the NHS Advanced Therapy Clinical Trials workforce nationally: by defining the capabilities required by all clinical and non-clinical staff involved in advanced therapy trials, the Framework will improve the consistency of learning opportunities for NHS staff across the UK.

 - More effective work with advanced therapy trial sponsors: roll out of the Framework in conjunction with the national training programme will allow clinical trial sites access to standardised training, enabling sponsors to focus on trial-specific training that will build on the comprehensive staff knowledge acquired through the national programme.